akhil218/Fingerprint-Door-Lock-Arduino-IDE/Readme.md

 The instructions of how to operate the codes are given in that respective folder

-Before pushing/running the codes in Arduino IDE install the Adafruit Fingerprint Sensor Libraries
+Before pushing/running the codes in Arduino IDE install the [Adafruit Fingerprint Sensor Libraries](https://github.com/akhil218/Adafruit-Fingerprint-Sensor-Library)

-* the whole library is forked in this repository except the "Code For Fingerprint Door LOck" folder which includes the codes for the final project
+* the whole library is forked in this repository except the "Code For Fingerprint Door Lock" folder which includes the codes for the final project

 ### .zip file of the entire library is also added in the [.zip (library)](https://github.com/akhil218/Fingerprint-Door-Lock-Arduino-IDE/tree/master/.zip%20(library)) folder, that can be downloaded and installed directly